Coder731/Portfolio_Project_1/README.md

 - It emerged that even though the file was renamed to .jpg, the system stil refered to them as .jpg
 - In the interest of simplicity, the files were reverted to the orignal .JPG extension.
     - Note: Images are hex_to_rgb_hash3af568.JPG hex_to_rgb_hash2b2527.JPG and nav_bar_image.JPG
 Solution: Renamed these files from .JPG to .jpg and this issue resolved itself.
+(Had to copy files into a folder outside of the git repository delete and commit the images and add the images.
+So, from git or bash perspective the files being added were new so no discrepancies between old and new file extension cases.)

 ##### Potential Cause for File Extension Name Bug and File name in file path unchangeable Bug (Resolved)
 - Potentially, changing the file names or file paths through the Windows system does not change the Linux file paths in the same way.